Dual-Iron/fisob-api/README.md

 # fisob-api
-An API that streamlines adding new content to Rain World.
-Fisobs currently supports adding new items and creatures.
+A programming library that makes creating new Rain World content easier.
+Currently supports adding new items and creatures.

 Requires EnumExtender.
+Has several examples.
+Documentation is extensive.
+Bereft of copyright.

 # Usage
 Visit the [examples](examples) directory for examples of fisob-api.
 Each of them has a `Plugin` class that shows how to properly configure your BepInPlugin and how to register content.